 capacity.
 Petal also operates approximately 105 miles of pipelines that

 connect with several major natural gas pipelines, including its affiliate Gulf

 South Pipeline Company, LP, and owns undeveloped land that is suitable for up

 to six additional storage caverns, one of which was recently placed into

-acquired Petal Gas Storage, LLC and Hattiesburg Industrial Gas Sales, LLC natural gas storage companies in
+acquired Petal Gas Storage, L.L.C. and Hattiesburg Gas Storage Company, LLC natural gas storage companies in

 December 2011 and formed Boardwalk HP

 Storage Company, LLC, which was renamed Petal Gas Storage L.L.C. in May 2013.

 - Boardwalk Field Services, LLC is focused on operating and